solo-io/gloo-docs/gloo/docs/user_guides/gateway/configuring_route_options/advanced_routing_action.md

 #### Consul destination {#dest-consul}

 Gloo is capable of discovering services registered with [HashiCorp Consul](https://www.hashicorp.com/products/consul/).
-If this feature has been enabled via the [correspondent field]({{% ref "/v1/github.com/solo-io/gloo/projects/gloo/api/v1/settings.proto.sk#servicediscoveryoptions" %}}) in the `Settings` resource, it is possible to specify Consul services as routing destinations.
+If this feature has been enabled via the `serviceDiscovery` field in the [ConsulConfiguration]({{% ref "/v1/github.com/solo-io/gloo/projects/gloo/api/v1/settings.proto.sk#consulconfiguration" %}}) section of the `Settings` resource, it is possible to specify Consul services as routing destinations.

 A single Consul service usually maps to several service instances, which can have distinct sets of tags, listen on different ports, and live in multiple data centers.
 To give a concrete example, here is a simplified response you might